Go-To-Market Strategy

 To understand the product strategy, it’s essential to start with Athlos’s overarching goal.

 Athlos set out to double its Monthly Recurring Revenue (MRR) by year-end.
 One of the key levers identified to achieve this was expanding the new user base.
-Through market research and an analysis of website traffic and drop-offs, we discovered a segment of potential customers who admired Athlos’s products and resonated with its values- but were held back by price sensitivity.

 Current Line: Recycled Nylon (Premium Collection)

-Athlos's premium collection includes three core SKUs- running shorts, singlet, and the Zero Tee.
+Athlos's premium collection included three core SKUs- running shorts, singlet, and the Zero Tee.
 Designed for serious runners, Athlos's products are crafted from recycled nylon and known for their exceptional lightness and technical quality.

 While they deliver on performance and brand promise, their premium pricing and lower margins make scaling more challenging.
 This line currently contributes 35% of overall revenue.